Training Programme Director for Clinical Genetics: Dr Charles Shaw-Smith (Based at Royal Devon and Exeter Hospital, Exeter)

 Education programme Manager: Naomi Mallinson

-Health Education South West (Peninsula) supervises all postgraduate medical specialist training in the Devon and Cornwall region for Clinical Genetics.
+NHS England, South West (Peninsula) supervises all postgraduate medical specialist training in the Devon and Cornwall region for Clinical Genetics.

-Information about the Specialty
+Information about the Specialty:

 A normal FT training programme lasts 4 years.
 Peninsula Clinical Genetics Service is based at the Royal Devon & Exeter Hospital (Heavitree site) but clinics are conducted throughout Devon and Cornwall, aiming at equitable access across the region, and the service has offices in both Plymouth and Truro, manned by administrative staff and genetic counsellors.
-Altogether, the service has well over 30 staff (an increase from 3 in 1993!).
+Altogether, the service has over 40 staff.
 This includes 2 FT trainees.

-Clinical genetics has relevance for all areas of medicine, and all age groups, with rapid advances in technology bringing much excitement to the field, with significant anticipated changes to clinical practice.
-Trainees need a desire to practice genetic medicine, the ability to keep up-to-date with the science and, crucially, the skills of listening and counselling in clinic.
+Clinical genetics has relevance to all areas of medicine, and all age groups, with rapid advances in technology bringing much excitement to the field, with significant anticipated changes to clinical practice.
+Trainees need a desire to practice genetic medicine, the ability to keep up-to-date with the science and, crucially, the skills of listening and counselling in the clinic.

-The Peninsula service has 7 Consultants with the following special, and research, interests:
+The Peninsula service has 8 Consultants with the following special, and research, interests:

-Dr. Carole Brewer Cancer genetics, major contributions to national cancer genetic studies
+Dr Carole Brewer Cancer genetics, major contributions to national cancer genetic studies

 Dr Claire Turner Cardiac genetics, imprinting disorders, and undergraduate teaching

-Dr Charles Shaw-Smith Academic research, the genetics of gastrointestinal development
+Dr Charles Shaw-Smith renal genetics

 Dr Bruce Castle Prenatal, cardiac and cancer genetics, neurofibromatosis type 2

-Annual Assessment Information
+Annual Assessment Information:

-Trainees undertaking Higher Specialist Training (SpR or ST3+) are required to have an annual assessment (ARCP).
+Trainees undertaking Higher Specialist Training are required to have an annual assessment (ARCP).
 By clicking on the your specialty you will find the requirements for your assessment.
-The checklists are by no means exhaustive and it is advised that you communicate with your Training Programme Director or Educational Supervisor for more detailled requirement information once you have been scheduled for an assessment Please use these checklists as a guide when preparing for your assessment.
+The checklists are by no means exhaustive and it is advised that you communicate with your Training Programme Director or Educational Supervisor for more detailed requirement information once you have been scheduled for an assessment Please use these checklists as a guide when preparing for your assessment.
 Its is your responsibility to check what is expected of you and prepare accordingly.
 The JRCPTB website is an invaluable source of assessment information.